stencila/website/DESIGN.md

 > Goal: Acknowledge the giants who's shoulders we stand upon: open source projects that Stencila uses and integrates with.

 - a list of projects and how Stencila uses/integrates with them

+## Area `/community`

+> Goal: Provide visitors with information how to join Stencila community and highlight different roles that one may take within the community.

+#### Page `/community.html`

+##### Section `Stencila Community`

+> Goal: Provide a short overview of Stecila community and emphasize its value.

+##### Section `Use`

+##### Section `Contribute`

+> Goal: Provide clear guidelines and highlight the incentives of contributing to Stencila.

+##### Section `Discuss`

+Invitation to join discussions (mention topics) and information how to do it:
+- Gitter
+- Stencila forum
+- Twitter
+- GitHub discussions in pull requests and issues

+##### Section `Share`

+> Goal: Why and how to share Stencila documents / spreadsheets / Google sheets using Stencila plugin etc?

+### Sub-area `/community/forum`
+	-  Stencila Community forum

+### Sub-area `/community/blog`
+	- Stencila blog
+	- side panel with 5 most popular blog posts
+	- link to "Blog for Stencila" in the side panel

+### Sub-area `/community/code-of-conduct`
+	- Stencila Code of conduct
+	- a statement about Stencila's commitment to creating inclusive and diverse community and envoronment